-The Student Conduct Process is designed to resolve instances of alleged violations of University policies and regulations, and to investigate matters of student conduct in a manner that reflects the Vincentian tradition and the educational mission of St. John’s University.
-This process is applicable to all students and student organizations, as defined below.
-Students and student organizations are responsible for their actions as well as the actions of their guests while on the St. John’s campus, and sanctions may be imposed on the host when the guest violates the Student Code of Conduct.
+The Student Conduct Process is designed to resolve instances of alleged violations of University policies and regulations, and to investigate matters of student conduct in a manner that reflects the Vincentian heritage and the mission of St. John’s University.
+This process is applicable to all students, as defined below.
+Students are responsible for their actions as well as the actions of their guests while on University premises, and sanctions may be imposed on the host when the guest violates the Student Code of Conduct.

 This Student Conduct Process pertains to University discipline for non-academic infractions.
 It is not exclusive and does not preempt or preclude independent disciplinary action that may be taken by any member of the University community, including (but not limited to) the Title IX Coordinator, Deans of academic units, organization advisors and other University entities.
 This student conduct process uses a “preponderance of the evidence” standard to determine responsibility for alleged violations of the Student Code of Conduct.